-Non-citizen students, who have graduated from a Washington high school and lived in the state for at least three years, may be eligible for in-state tuition at public institutions rather than being charged non-resident tuition.
+Non-citizen students who have lived in the state for at one year may be eligible for in-state tuition at public institutions rather than being charged non-resident tuition.

 To qualify for in-state tuition under this classification, a student must meet these criteria:

 - Complete and obtain a high school diploma or have obtained the equivalent of a diploma;

 will file to become a permanent resident of the USA as soon as they are eligible.